 As migration agents and immigration lawyers, we can help you navigate the ever-changing legislation, obligations and policy framework applied by the Australian Department of Home Affairs.

 Are you thinking of employing someone who is not an Australian citizen?
-There are visas whereby businesses can apply to sponsor an applicant either from overseas or who is an existing visa holder in Australia.
+There are visas whereby businesses can apply to sponsor an applicant from overseas or is an existing visa holder in Australia.

 If you are an Australian business, and want to sponsor an applicant who you believe would best suit your business, we can review your options with you.
 The sponsorship options available to your business will depend on your industry, the skillset required, labour market conditions in Australia and your history as a sponsor (if any).

 Sponsoring overseas workers attracts a wide range of ongoing sponsorship obligations.
 We can provide advice to sponsors regarding their continuing and multifaceted obligations.

 There are various visas available for people wanting to work in Australia.
 To find out more, go to this page.

 Specialised visas are available for potential migrants who are willing and able to make significant investment in the Australian economy.
 There are three streams of investment visas: investor, significant and premium.